Two aggressive dogs barking through a metal fence.

 In Maine, the dog doesn’t need a history of biting for the owner to be liable.
 As long as you didn’t provoke the dog and were legally on the property, you likely still have a valid claim.

-At Lowry & Associates, we work on a contingency fee basis, which means you don’t pay anything unless we win your case.
+At Lowry Law, we work on a contingency fee basis, which means you don’t pay anything unless we win your case.
 There are no upfront costs, and your consultation is completely free.

 Speak With a Dog Bite Lawyer in Lewiston for Free